dongcc/scut/project/README.md

   - About the COVID19 service:
     - https://flows.nodered.org/node/node-red-contrib-twc-covid19-tracker

-- Build container image for the front end and back end application.
+- Build container image for the front end and back end applications, 2 images:
+  - front end UI
+  - back end

 - Deploy the applications into a k8s cluster(minikube or minishift or a real k8s cluster) or a Docker Swarm cluster.
   - all the services need to have 2 + replicas